refreshingmenus/refreshingmenus_api/README.md

 # RefreshingmenusApi

-Ruby API to use the Refreshing Menus REST API.
+Ruby API to use the Refreshing Menus REST API and Javascript Widget.

 ## Installation